-If you are enrolled in the class when you pass the placement exam, you must drop the class (generally through Campus Connect).
+If you are enrolled in the class when you pass the proficiency exam, you must drop the class (generally through Campus Connect).
 Students who drop the class after the add/drop deadline will receive a W on their transcript.
 If the exempted course is not officially dropped before the drop deadline, the grade given by the instructor based on class performance will appear on your official transcript.
-For important dates see: http://oaa.depaul.edu/what/calendar.jsp.
+For important dates see: Academic Calendar.

-If you would like to make an appointment to take the exam, please contact Ozlem Elgun Tillman at firstname.lastname@example.org, or call (773) 325-4663.
-You may also stop by SAC 288.
-If you have any other questions about the exam, please contact Mary Jo Davidson email@example.com.
+If you would like to make an appointment to take the exam or have any other questions about the exam please contact Mary Jo Davidson email@example.com.

 Create an Access database using one or more tables.